Learn English Free

 - Study the build-up section and dialogues at the end of each section.

-- Do the games and tests.
+- You should be able to do the games and tests.

 - Make up your own dialogues (you can share them with us on the forum, and we will correct them).